Shiitake: benefits, dosage, contraindications

 Cancer ✪✪✪✪✪

-Lentinan has been shown to restore or enhance the capacity of host cells to respond to lymphokines or other intrinsic bioactive factors and protect patients against infectious diseases and cancer metastases.
-Lentinan may also improve the physiological constitution of host defense mechanisms by restoring homeostasis and enhancing intrinsic disease resistance.
+It has been demonstrated that lentinan restores or increases the ability of host cells to respond to lymphocytokines or other intrinsic bioactive factors and protects patients against infectious diseases and cancer metastases.
+Lentinan may also improve the physiological makeup of the host's defense mechanisms by restoring homeostasis and enhancing intrinsic resistance to disease.

 Posologie